hauleth/ernie/README.md

-BERT - Next Generation
+Ernie
 ======================

 Simple binary data exchange format that is based on [External Term Format][ETF] in Erlang.
 This is update on [BERT][] which is a little bit outdated right now.

 ### Name

-BERT-NG is a temporary name before I find better name (probably Trekkie joke), if you have an idea, then we are happy to hear you out.
+Ernie is fun over the original BERT name, from the Sesame Street Bert & Ernie couple.

 ### RPC